The Official Website for Gene Autry

 America's Favorite Singing Cowboy

 Known as America's Favorite Singing Cowboy, Gene Autry's career spanned some 70 years in the entertainment industry.
 He became famous in radio, records, film, television, and live tour performances including rodeo.
-From the late 1920s through the early 1950s, Gene Autry recorded and wrote hundreds of songs; he was the most successful singing cowboy, completing 93 movies and starring in 91 television productions.
+From the late 1920s through the early 1950s, Gene Autry recorded and wrote hundreds of songs; he was the most successful singing cowboy, appearing in 93 movies and starring in 91 television productions.
 Gene Autry was ranked among the most celebrated film stars, and for years was considered to be the most popular Western film actor.
 In his later years, Gene Autry owned a television and radio station on the West Coast and was the original owner of the Angels Major League Baseball team.

 Save the Date!